-Let's find where the site site is doing well, ranking for high value terms and attracting high quality visitors.
+Let's find where the site is doing well: ranking for high value terms and attracting high quality visitors.
 To do so, look at pages that attract the most traffic, and correlate them with top SEO rankings.

 Here’s how to do it in seoClarity:

-- Log into the Search Analytics report, viewing the Keyword + URL tab
+- Log into the Search Analytics report and click the Keyword + URL tab.

 - Select the filters to view more queries for this URL and add to the platform.

-- Be sure the page and keywords that have consistent demand, rather than say one-time product launch or an annual event.
+- Be sure the page and keywords have consistent demand, rather than, say, a one-time product launch or an annual event.

-- Then, review tracked keywords in Rank Clarity where the target URL is the as Highest-Ranking URL
+- Review tracked keywords in Rank Intelligence where the target URL is the Highest-Ranking URL.

 - Select all, and choose the action item to Associate the Highest Ranking URL if the pairing is an ideal connection

 We have now deepened our investment in this page.
 By adding and associating these keywords we can now better monitor competitors and find ways to reach more searchers on the topic, including revealing semantically related terms.